Matt Riddle: Championship reigns (2020–2021)

-On May 29, 2020, Kurt Angle announced that Riddle would move to the SmackDown brand.
-On the June 19 episode of SmackDown, Riddle made his main roster debut, where he interrupted Intercontinental Champion AJ Styles before defeating Styles in a non-title match.
+On May 29, Kurt Angle announced that Riddle would move to the SmackDown brand.
+On the June 19 episode of SmackDown, Riddle made his main roster debut, interrupting Intercontinental Champion AJ Styles before defeating Styles in a non-title match.
 Riddle received an opportunity at the title on the July 17 episode of SmackDown, where he lost to Styles.
 After the match, he was attacked by King Corbin.
-This led to a match at Payback, where Riddle defeated Corbin.
-He lost to Corbin on the September 25 episode of SmackDown, ending their feud.
+Riddle defeated Corbin at Payback on August 30, but lost in a rematch on the September 25 episode of SmackDown, ending their feud.

-As part of the 2020 Draft in October, Riddle was drafted to the Raw brand.
-On October 29, his ring name was shortened to Riddle for unknown reasons.
-Riddle would participate on Team Raw in the men's traditional elimination tag team match at the Survivor Series, where he would pin Corbin on route to a clean sweep for Raw.
-In December, Riddle would begin a feud with United States Champion Bobby Lashley.
-On the January 4, 2021, episode of Raw, Riddle defeated Lashley in a non-title match and would earn a title match the following week but failed to capture the championship.
-On the January 25 episode, Riddle defeated The Hurt Business (Cedric Alexander, MVP, and Shelton Benjamin) in a gauntlet match to earn another title opportunity against Lashley.
-At the Royal Rumble, Riddle entered at number 16 and helped eliminate Lashley before being eliminated by Seth Rollins.
+As part of the 2020 Draft, Riddle was drafted to the Raw brand.
+On October 29, his ring name was shortened to Riddle.
+At Survivor Series on November 22, Riddle was a part of Team Raw in the men's traditional elimination tag team match, pinning Corbin on route to a clean sweep for Team Raw.
+On the January 4, 2021 episode of Raw, Riddle defeated United States Champion Bobby Lashley in a non-title match, earning a title match the following week in a losing effort.
+On the January 25 episode of Raw, Riddle defeated The Hurt Business (Cedric Alexander, MVP, and Shelton Benjamin) in a gauntlet match to earn another title opportunity against Lashley.
+At Royal Rumble on January 31, Riddle entered at #16 and helped eliminate Lashley before being eliminated by Seth Rollins.
 Riddle received his title match the following night on Raw, where he defeated Lashley by disqualification but did not win the championship.
-On February 21 at Elimination Chamber, Riddle defeated Lashley and John Morrison in a triple threat match to win the United States Championship, his first title on the main roster and his first singles title in WWE.
-He lost the title to Sheamus on Night 2 of WrestleMania 37, ending his reign at 49 days.
+At Elimination Chamber on February 21, Riddle defeated Lashley and John Morrison in a triple threat match to win the United States Championship, his first title on the main roster and his first singles title in WWE.
+He successfully defended the title against Mustafa Ali at the Fastlane pre-show on March 21.
+At Night 2 of WrestleMania 37 on April 11, Riddle lost the title to Sheamus, ending his reign at 49 days.